How to Prepare for an Interview

 Entering a job interview well-prepared can help set you up for success.
-Learn our top strategies to boost your confidence and land the position.
+Learn our top strategies to boost your confidence to help you land the position.

 An upcoming interview is an exciting opportunity to explore a new career path and get to know a company you’re interested in working for.
 No matter what kind of interview you’ll be participating in, from initial screenings to case interviews, it’s important to prepare carefully.

-Doing so can help you feel confident in your qualifications, what you can contribute to the company, and how you present yourself.
+Doing so can help you feel confident in your qualifications, what you can contribute to the company and the way you present yourself.

-Here, we have listed the steps to prepare for your interview.
-By following the steps in order, you will explore your abilities first and then apply these insights to researching the company and demonstrating your value to a potential employer.

 Grab a notebook or electronic document and set aside time to use these six reflective strategies:

-This strategy aims to generate in-depth, specific information about your qualifications for the position you’re applying for beyond what you may have listed on a resume or cover letter.
-This approach can help you put your strengths at the forefront of your mind and verbalize them more easily during the interview.
+The purpose of this strategy is to generate in-depth, specific information about your qualifications for the position you’re applying for, beyond what you may have listed on a CV or cover letter.
+This approach can help you put your strengths at the forefront of your mind and verbalise them more easily during the interview.

-Start by gathering your resume, cover letter, and other components of your professional history.
-Gather samples of previous work, school assignments, and personal projects.
-For anything you cannot access, jot down a short description.
+Start by gathering your CV, cover letter, and other components of your professional history.
+If possible, gather samples of previous work, university assignments, and personal projects.
+For anything you no longer have access to, jot down a short description.

 With everything at your fingertips, write in response to these prompts:

-What strengths and accomplishments do you see that you didn’t have room to detail in your resume and cover letter?
+What strengths and accomplishments do you see that you didn’t have room to detail in your CV and cover letter?

-What workplace skills have you developed throughout your schooling and previous employment?
+What workplace skills have you developed over the course of your education and previous employment?

 How might skills you learned in one job transfer to the position you’re applying for?